When the waves are crashing and the water’s rising around you, it helps to have some basic principles in mind. These are

 WhiskyCast accepts samples for nosing and scoring, and it is often the only way we can obtain a sample for an expression not sold in the U.S. We comply with U.S. Federal Trade Commission regulations requiring that we disclose which samples we receive for review.
 Other than the sample received, WhiskyCast has never, and will never, accept any consideration for adding a whisky into the tasting notes section or for scoring discretion.

-Currently, WhiskyCast (CaskStrength Media) does not do consulting work for distilleries, and have not accepted payment from whisky producers for anything other than advertising on WhiskyCast’s various platforms or the production of branded podcast series completely separate from the content we produce for WhiskyCast.
+Currently, WhiskyCast (CaskStrength Media) does not do consulting work for distilleries, and has not accepted payment from whisky producers for anything other than advertising on WhiskyCast’s various platforms or the production of branded podcast series completely separate from the content we produce for WhiskyCast.

 WhiskyCast’s Mark Gillespie does participate as a judge in whisky competitions where entries are judged blindly, and where no compensation is paid except for travel expenses to a central judging site.

 It boils down to this: the WhiskyCast Team has more than 35 years in journalism and business expertise, and we bring it to play in a tech-savvy means to further whisky news, information, education, and conversation in the global forum of the WhiskyCast community.

 If you ever have a question about these principles or anything else about WhiskyCast, please use our contact page to ask.
 We want to hear from you.